jhashilpa/Time-Series-Temperature-Forecasting-/README.md

 3>The ADF test(Augmented Dicky Fuller) test is utilized to find out if the time series is stationary or not.

 4>.
-ARIMA(1, 0, 0) ,an AR model is created to test the predictability of the time series.
+ARIMA(1, 0, 0) ,an AR modell with order 1, no differencing, and no moving average model is created to test the predictability of the time series.

 5>ARIMA models, Holt Winters Model and Two Level Forecasting Models are created to do the preidtction.